lorin/booknotes/Drift-Into-Failure.md

-deviance, complexity, efficiency, uncertainty, resource scarcity, competition, initial conditions, normal, resilience, Newtonian, complex adaptive systems, cybernetics, local work context, local rationality principle, cost pressures, multiple competing goals, adaptation, feedback imbalance
+deviance, complexity, efficiency, uncertainty, resource scarcity, competition, initial conditions, normal, resilience, Newtonian, complex adaptive systems, cybernetics, local work context, local rationality principle, cost pressures, multiple competing goals, adaptation, feedback imbalance, fine tuning

 **Message of the book**: complexity of what society and commerce can give rise to today is not matched by the theories we have that can explain why such things go